weaviate/recipes/integrations/llm-frameworks/function-calling/readme.md

 # Function Calling with Weaviate

-This guide will explain how to use Weaviate as a tool with Function Calling Systems in 3 parts:
+This guide will explain how to use Weaviate with Function Calling in 3 sections:

 1. Introduction to Function Calling
 2. Simple Weaviate Tool
 3. Advanced Weaviate Tool

+*Please note, `Tool` and `Function` mean the same thing.*

 ## Introduction to Function Calling